ncp-ph/odk-users-manual/docs/try-odk-collect.md

         - Ready to Send - these are finalized forms that can be sent
         - Sent - sent forms may be found here
         - Delete Form
--  Step 4 Go to Start New form
+-  Step 6 In the Home Page, go to Start New Form
     - Select All Question types Form
     - You are now in the questionnaire
     - Navigate the questionnaire by:
         - Swiping left or right
         - Using the Next Button
         - Jumping
-            - Look for the Icon with 3 horizontal lines at the top..
+            - Look for the Icon with 3 horizontal lines at the top.
 When you select this icon, it will take you to a list of groups of questions which are shown as folders.
 Select a folder to see a list of questions.
 You can select a question  or navigate out of the folder by selecting the "go up" button shown by the upward pointing arrow.
         - Auto Advance
             - Go to Select one question types group.
             - Choose the Select one autoadvance question.